lsahn-gh/babelian/README.md

 $ [sudo] python setup.py install
 ```
-We recommend you install it on your Python Virtual Environment.
+We recommend you install it on your Python virtual environment.

 # Uninstall
 ```shell
 $ [sudo] pip uninstall babelian
 ```
-All babelian modules will be removed from you system.
+All babelian modules will be removed on your system.

 # Quick-Guide
 Usage: wrds [-h] [-s LANG] [-d LANG] [-n NUM] [-ws] [-os] word [word ...]